Back To CourseHistory 101: Western Civilization I

 The first object of their hope was Gnaeus Pompeius, known today as Pompey Magnus, or Pompey the Great.
 His name was well earned.

 Pompey was from a pleb family.
 His father was the first in his family to serve as consul under the dreadful Sulla.
 Despite his lowly origins, Pompey was acclaimed as one of Rome's greatest generals.
 Everywhere he went he brought victory.
 He'd won campaigns in Sicily, Africa, Spain, and Syria and even cleared the pirates from the seas.
-These achievements led to Pompey being elected consul in 89 BCE.
+These achievements led to Pompey being elected consul.

 If the plebs were hoping Pompey would use his newfound authority to restore their political rights, they were sadly mistaken.
 Pompey was a conservative at heart.
 He had worked very hard to join the upper class, and he was as jealous of its privileges as any ancient patrician family.
 Pompey might intimidate the Senate now and again with the threat of his legions, but he had no real interest in undermining the upper class, now that he was a part of it.